sunnysideup/silverstripe-release/README.md

 # best practice

+release should be easy ....

- - Whenever you push to a branch, it releases on a server (test / production).
+ - Whenever you push to a designated branch, it releases on a server (test / production).
- - Dist files are buid on the server
+ - Dist files are build on the server (where possible)
- - We are able to roll back
+ - We are able to roll back (db + code)

 # option 1 - use BEAM